malgren/CSNAPNI/README.md

 To run the model, download the repository, then open Config/Settings.R.

 In Config/Settings.R, ensure that the variable "get_new_data" is set to 1.
 This will prompt model input files to be generated from raw data on the first run.
+After the first model run, "get_new_data" can be set to 0 and the model will run faster.

 Open CSNAPNIv1.R or CSNAPNIv1.Rmd in R Studio.